sinhaZ/dpt-circular2-junior-software-engineer/README.md

 1. Fork this repository.
 2. Clone this repository to your local machine.
 3. Make an input field with HTML/CSS named full_name.
+4. You can add Bootstrap or tailwind CSS if you know how to do that.
-4. Create a button named reverse which will reverse any name.
+5. Create a button named reverse which will reverse any name.
-5. Create a button named counter which will count vowels in any name.
+6. Create a button named counter which will count vowels in any name.
-6. Create a button named character which will find 3rd character of any name.
+7. Create a button named character which will find 3rd character of any name.
-7. Create a button named space which will replace space with hyphens.
+8. Create a button named space which will replace space with hyphens.

-Optional <br/> 8.
+Optional <br/> 9.
 Create a button named sort which will sort the characters of any name using bubble sort algorithm..

 ==============================================================